OAGi/Score/docs/test_cases/TestSuite24.md

 #### Test Assertion #24.1.13
 The end user can express a reusing BIE that reuses a BIE in WIP state and owned by a different user.

+#### Test Assertion #24.1.14
+The end user won't remove a higher level reference to a reused BIE when removing a different reused BIE at lower level.

+#### Test Assertion #24.1.15
+Enable reusable global schema when a BIE references a reusable BIE within a nested reused BIE.
+The reused BIE can be expressed as its own global property and referenced within the nested BIE.

+#### Test Assertion #24.1.16
+Retain enabled properties, including their primitives, cardinality, and context defintions of a reused BIE when user disables its reuse.

 ### Test Step Pre-condition: